 \subsection{Simulation solver and its implementation}

-We used box2d real-time physics engine (\url{https://box2d.org}) to solve the equations of motion of the system.\footnote{ The 2D engine was chosen after a previous experience with a 3D solver Bullet~(\url{https://pybullet.org}) which was unable to guarantee an artifact-free motion of tiles in two dimensions.
-Moreover, it offers a required performance and numerical stability. } The implementation resulted in a single-purpose software that can simulate TBSA experiments on a physical level.
+We used the Box2D real-time physics engine (\url{https://box2d.org}) to solve the equations of motion of the system.\footnote{ The 2D engine was chosen after a previous experience with a 3D solver Bullet~(\url{https://pybullet.org}) which was unable to guarantee an~artifact-free motion of tiles in two dimensions.
+Moreover, the 2D engine offers the required performance and numerical stability. } The implementation resulted in a single-purpose software that can simulate TBSA experiments on a physical level.
 Its architecture is described in Fig.~\ref{fig:sim_arch}.
-The software can be extended via Engines--- modules that take the simulation state and output forces and torques.
+The software can be extended via engines---modules that take the simulation state and output forces and torques into account.
 We used this functionality to implement the unicycle and shaking-based motion models and the magnetic interaction between tiles.
-The software features not only the Physics engine but also an OpenGL renderer.
-The collected data can be analyzed offline.
+The software features not only a physics engine but also an OpenGL renderer.
+The data collected can be analyzed offline.